natthamonrt/bootcamp_projects/README.md

 - OrderingPizza.R - a chatbot for taking orders of pizza restaurant with R Programming
 - PaoYingChub.R - a chatbot for playing Rock, Paper and Scissors with R Programming
 - data_transformation.pdf - analyze data of "nycflights13" database that be transformed with R Programming
-- data_visualization.pdf - visualize data of "diamonds" database by using ggplot2 and tidyverse packages
+- data_viz.pdf - visualize data of "diamonds" database by using ggplot2 and tidyverse packages
 - titanic_survival_prediction.pdf - analyze titanic survival prediction with R programming
 - web_scraping_project.pdf - webscraping static websites (top 50 imdb movies by rating and Samsung phone from SpecPhone) using rvest package